Guide: 10 Lesser Known Methods to Reduce Software Development Cost

 - A number of unaccounted activities performed during the project

 - Unexpected but necessary involvement of non-technical workers

 - Unplanned delay in the project, either caused by software failure due to technical incompetency or extensive schedule pressures

 - The emergence of new requirements and lack of contingency reserves

-Although it is quite difficult to quantify every activity and keep a reserve for probabilities, it is important that C-level executives evaluate the project outcome in a variety of conditions.
+Although it is quite difficult to quantify every activity and keep a reserve for probabilities, it is important that C-level executives evaluate software development pricing and the project outcome in a variety of conditions.